Skip to main content

 Drug class: Miscellaneous central nervous system agents

-Medically reviewed by Carmen Pope, BPharm.
-Last updated on Nov 4, 2024.
+Medically reviewed by Melisa Puckey, BPharm.
+Last updated on Jan 28, 2025.

-What is lecanemab?
+What is Lecanemab?

 Lecanemab side effects

-Serious side effects and warnings
+Serious lecanemab side effects and warnings

 Amyloid Related Imaging Abnormalities or “ARIA”.
-Lecanemab can cause a condition called ARIA which does not usually cause any symptoms but serious symptoms can occur.
+This medicine can cause a condition called ARIA which does not usually cause any symptoms but serious symptoms can occur.
 ARIA is most commonly seen as temporary swelling in areas of the brain that usually resolves over time.
 Some people may also have small spots of bleeding in or on the surface of the brain, and infrequently, larger areas of bleeding in the brain can occur.
 Most people with this type of swelling in the brain do not get symptoms, however, some people may have symptoms, such as headache, confusion, dizziness, vision changes, nausea, difficulty walking, or seizures.

 Some people have a genetic risk factor (homozygous apolipoprotein E gene carriers) that may cause an increased risk for ARIA.
 Talk to your healthcare provider about testing to see if you have this risk factor.